Search

 During a Traffic Stop:

-• When requested, you must show your driving license, insurance, and MOT certificate.
-If you don’t have these, the police can issue a “producer,” requiring you to present them at a police station within seven days.
+If police request your driving licence, insurance, and MOT certificate, you must comply.
+If you don’t have the documents with you, they can issue a “producer,” requiring you to present them at a police station within seven days.

-• Failure to provide these documents can lead to fines or further legal consequences under Section 164 of the Road Traffic Act 1988.
+• Failure to comply can lead to fines or further consequences under Section 164 of the Road Traffic Act 1988.

 For Pedestrians:

-• You are not required to carry ID or provide documents if you are stopped while walking.
-The police may ask for identification if they suspect you of committing a crime, but you are not legally obliged to provide it unless you are arrested or detained.
+• You are not required to carry identification or provide documents when stopped on the street.
+However, if police suspect you of committing a crime, they may request identification.
+Unless you are detained or arrested, you are under no obligation to comply.

 Sections and Articles You Can Refer to While Answering Police Questions: